tkoeda/Django-React-Marketplace/README.md

 - [x] Search and filter functionality for furniture items
 - [x] Responsive design for various devices
 - [ ] Update styling
-- [ ]Implement real-time messaging between buyers and sellers
+- [ ] Implement real-time messaging between buyers and sellers
 - [ ] Add a rating system for users
-- [ ]Integrate a payment gateway for in-app transactions
 - [ ] Ability to favorite/unfavorite listings
 - [ ] Connect a payment service (Stripe)